bitsanity/ADILOS/README.md

+**UPDATE**: moved adilos.js to an npm-compatible module.
+See [adilosjs](https://github.com/bitsanity/adilosjs)

-**UPDATE**: added adilos.js to help javascript-based clients use ADILOS protocol
+UPDATE: added adilos.js to help javascript-based clients use ADILOS protocol

 UPDATE: ADILOS is an effective Self-Sovereign Identity System